roberte3/Dragonblog/intro.md

 Other blockchain projects, by default publish all of the data to the public networks, where anyone with a blockexplorer program can investigate and see all of your data.

 ##Fixed time based blocks
-Default out of the box, Dragonchain is configured with a short interval, 5 second block (aka chunk of transactions)
+Default out of the box, Dragonchain is configured with a short interval, 5 second block (aka chunk of transactions).
+You can configure this for different settings if you so choose.

+Ok, enough introduction, lets write some code.
+First lets download and install Dragonchain (link)[???]